 Mysterious as it may be, there are several theories about how and why the monarchs migrate.
 One theory is that the monarch originally was a tropical species that followed its main food source, milkweed, as the plant became more common in the North after the last ice age.
 Unable to withstand cold winters, the butterfly would head south each winter and return north in spring.

 There’s a possible explanation for the location of their concentrated wintering sites as well.
 While the butterflies can’t withstand freezing temperatures, neither can they remain in warm climates where they would be active and deplete their stored fat reserves.
 This might also cause them to use up all the available milkweed in an area, since the warm weather could trigger continued mating and egg laying.

-With ongoing preservation and concern, the monarch will have a bright future…and continue to intrigue butterfly enthusiasts for a long time to come.
+With ongoing preservation efforts and concern, the monarch will have a bright future.
+Hopefully these beauties will continue to intrigue butterfly enthusiasts for a long time to come.